-The following principal accounting policies have been applied consistently in dealing with items which are considered material in relation to the Syndicate's financial statements.
+The following principal accounting policies have been applied consistently in the preparation of these Syndicate's financial statements, are listed below.

 Premiums written

 Gross premiums written reflect direct and inwards reinsurance business written during the period, gross of commission payable to intermediaries, and exclude any taxes or duties based on premiums.
 Premiums written include estimates for 'pipeline' premiums representing amounts due to the Syndicate not yet notified and adjustments to estimates of premiums written in previous periods.
 The earned proportion of premiums is recognised as income.
 Premiums are earned from the date of attachment of risk over the indemnity period based on the pattern of the risks underwritten.
 Outwards reinsurance premiums on quota share policies are accounted for in the same accounting period as the premiums for the related direct or inwards business being reinsured.
 Excess of loss reinsurance policies are accounted for over their term.